cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the April 17th release fixes the texture cache feature (yay!) but the even Kepler cards currently see no real benefits yet (boo!).

+  Ctrl-C will now also interrupt the autotuning loop, and pressing Ctrl-C a second time will always result in a hard exit.

+  The Titan kernel was refactored into a write-to-scratchpad phase and into a read-from-scratchpad case using const __restrict__ pointers, which makes the Titan automatically use the 48kb texture cache in each SMX during the read phase.
+No need to use the -C flag with Titan.

+  CPU utilization seems lower than in previous releases, especially in interactive mode.
+In fact I barely see cudaminer.exe consuming CPU resources all ;)

 - the April 14th release lowers the CPU use dramatically.
 I also fixed the Windows specific driver crash on CTRL-C problem.
 You still should not